basicallydan/danhough.com/_drafts/2015-04-07-nodejs-maintainer.markdown

 I guarantee you that if you do this, not only will you encourage more contributors, you'll get a warm, fuzzy feeling inside, and so will your new open-source-co-workers.

 People also need to be responded to as quickly as possible.
 If someone opens an issue or a pull request, you shouldn't put it off for weeks.
 I think it's safe to say that because you're doing this work for free, nobody expects you to treat it like a full-time job.
 But if you get a second simply to tell someone that their issue or PR has been seen, it's a nice thing to do.
 Nobody likes to be ignored!
 And if someone's PR isn't going to be merged, you should be honest: tell them so, and why it isn't going to happen.
 Perhaps they can fix a couple of things in their fork and then try again.

+## Is it done?

+Let's revisit our checklist from the beginning.
+How did we check off each of the points?

+✓ How to use it - You've not only written documentation, but examples too.
+That should do it!
+✓ That it does what it says it does - The examples should check this off too, if you can write ones which cover the most common use cases.
+✓ Whether it's going to be maintained and kept up-to-date - Having a changelog, and responding quickly and usefully to issues and PRs should reassure people.
+✓ Whether it's reliable enough to use in production - You've told them how to compile and test it, so now your users can figure out how it does what it does.
+✓ That is exists - it's published, so if people search for it on npm, they'll find it!

 I hope this has been helpful to some folks out there.
 If you have any more tips to share, leave them in the comments or drop me a line! :smile: